galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 >    > * If you assembled the genome, locate the history in which it was assembled.
 >    > * If someone else assembled it, look under "Histories shared with me", and import the history.

 Design confirmation PCR primers off the node sequence.
 This primer pair can be designed manually, or with any primer design software.
-The instruction below use the [IDT PrimerQuest Tool](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex) since it is very flexible and does automated design of high-quality primer pairs.
+The instruction below uses the [IDT PrimerQuest Tool](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex) since it is very flexible and does automated design of high-quality primer pairs.
 > * Navigate to the [IDT PrimerQuest Tool.](https://www.idtdna.com/site/account/login?returnurl=%2FPrimerquest%2FHome%2FIndex) Under the Tools drop-down menu, open the "Show Custom Design Parameters" tab.

 ![](../../images/genome-close-reopen-screenshots/1_primerquest.png)